-Check out TransferWise’s free borderless multi-currency account, for freelancers to invoice like a local around the world and receive multiple currencies for free.
+Check out TransferWise’s borderless multi-currency account, for freelancers to invoice like a local around the world and receive multiple currencies for free.
 It’s up to 14x cheaper than PayPal, so why not give it a try.

 TransferWise also has a lot of additional features for business users.
 You can connect with Xero to make your life easier, upload a batch of payments in one go or even automate your payments by integrating with our API.
 And there’s more to come in the future.

 Now, back to what you came here to read.

 Here’s a guide to how to get set up and start earning on PeoplePerHour.